CommonAccord/Site-Org/Doc/MassIT/MSA/Sec/Scope.md

 4.3.Sec=If a System requires hosting by Contractor, such details shall be set forth in the Task Order.

-4.4.Sec=Unless otherwise expressly set forth in a Task Order; (i) Contractor will use a phased/modular implementation approach to the development of each System to be delivered, with each implementation phase supporting a particular function and/or adding to functionality developed in a previous phase; and (ii) Contractor must identify “quick hit” functionality(ies) to show progress towards goals, and with regard to New HIX/IES, with an implemented solution available by the Mandatory Go Live Date for a System.
+4.4.Sec=Unless otherwise expressly set forth in a Task Order; (i) Contractor will use a phased/modular implementation approach to the development of each System to be delivered, with each implementation phase supporting a particular function and/or adding to functionality developed in a previous phase; and (ii) Contractor must identify "quick hit" functionality(ies) to show progress towards goals, and with regard to New HIX/IES, with an implemented solution available by the Mandatory Go Live Date for a System.

 4.5.Sec=Detailed Requirements for a System will be set forth in the respective Task Order.

-4.6.Sec=Contractor shall maintain and update a Bug List for each System throughout the Term of each respective Task Order and make the then-current Bug List for each System available to Client upon Client’s request during the Term of each respective Task Order.
+4.6.Sec=Contractor shall maintain and update a Bug List for each System throughout the Term of each respective Task Order and make the then-current Bug List for each System available to Client upon Client's request during the Term of each respective Task Order.

 4.=[01/Agt/Bit/Outline/1-6.Secs]